Friedrich Dürrenmatt

 Friedrich Dürrenmatt (/de/; 5 January 1921 – 14 December 1990) was a Swiss author and dramatist.
 He was a proponent of epic theatre whose plays reflected the recent experiences of World War II.
 The politically active author's work included avant-garde dramas, philosophical crime novels, and macabre satire.
 Dürrenmatt was a member of the Gruppe Olten, a group of left-wing Swiss writers who convened regularly at a restaurant in the city of Olten.

 Life

 Dürrenmatt was born in Konolfingen, canton of Bern, the son of a Protestant pastor.
 His grandfather, Ulrich Dürrenmatt, was a conservative politician.
 The family moved to Bern in 1935.

 Dürrenmatt began studies in philosophy, German philology, and German literature at the University of Zürich in 1941, but moved to the University of Bern after one semester where he also studied natural science.
+During his time as a student, he was briefly a member of the Fröntler (Frontists), a far-right movement parallel to those of National Socialism in the German Reich and fascism in Italy.
+He later attributed this activity to a desire to rebel against his father.

 In 1943, he decided to become an author and dramatist and dropped his academic career.
-In 1945–46, he wrote his first play It Is Written.
-On 11 October 1946, he married the actress Lotti Geißler.
+In 1945–46, he wrote his first play It Is Written (later revised as The Anabaptists: A Comedy in Two Acts).

 Dürrenmatt traveled in 1969 to the United States, in 1974 to Israel, and in 1990 to Auschwitz in Poland.